-Rev. Jennifer Hope Kottler is a certified life and leadership coach, yoga teacher, and independent Epicure consultant based in Florence, SC.
-An ordained pastor, Jen serves clergy and lay leaders who want to deepen their own spirituality and lead their communities with intentionality and grace.
-She teaches home-based cooking classes tailored to the needs of individuals and families, and is a yoga, and meditation teacher focusing on mindful flow yoga and the universal spirituality of yoga.
+Rev. Jennifer Hope Kottler is the pastor of John Calvin Presbyterian Church in Florence, SC, a ministry that she started on August 1, 2020 in the midst of the pandemic.
+A certified life and leadership coach, yoga teacher, retreat leader and consultant Jen serves clergy and lay leaders who want to deepen their own spirituality and lead their communities with intentionality and grace.
+In addition to her present congregational call, Jen enjoys teaching yoga and meditation.

 Ordained in the 2003, Jen has served Protestant Christian congregations in Illinois, New York and North Carolina and is a sought after preacher, speaker and retreat leader.
 Her previous work includes serving as the Deputy Director of Protestants for the Common Good (Chicago IL), and Director of Policy and Advocacy at Sojourners (Washington, DC).
-Here most recent congregational work was as an interim Assistant Pastor at Fox Valley Presbyterian Church (Geneva, IL) and associate pastor at Park Avenue Christian Church (Disciples of Christ/United Church of Christ) in New York City.
-She believes that Christian spirituality, like yoga, is a practice; and as a practice, is done best in the realm of Christian community.
+She also served as an interim Assistant Pastor at Fox Valley Presbyterian Church (Geneva, IL) and associate pastor at Park Avenue Christian Church (Disciples of Christ/United Church of Christ) in New York City.
+She believes that Christian spirituality, like yoga, is a practice; and as a practice, is done best in community.

 Jen works with the Transitional Ministry Education Consortium to educate pastors on the skills needed to serve in ministry in congregations and communities in transition.
 Additionally she specializes in providing coaching and spiritual direction to congregational leaders who are serving congregations in transition.
 She has provided leadership at Montreat Camp and Conference Center (NC), Zephyr Point Presbyterian Conference Center (NV), and Ghost Ranch (NM), and has taught topics ranging from Understanding Family Systems, Managing Conflict, Creating Change, Conversational Intelligence, and Tools for Congregational Self-assessment.

 In all her work, Jen incorporates ancient spirituality with modern techniques and best practices.
-She is married to Rev. Gavin Meek, Transitional Executive Presbyter and Stated Clerk in New Harmony Presbytery (NE South Carolina) and she enjoys weightlifting, hiking, tennis, cooking for family and friends, and traveling with Gavin.
+She is married to Rev. Gavin Meek, Transitional Executive Presbyter and Stated Clerk in New Harmony Presbytery (NE South Carolina) and she enjoys long walks, hiking, tennis, cooking for family and friends, and traveling with Gavin.

 Education and Certifications

-Associate Certified Coach (ACC), International Coach Federation, March 2014; Certified Professional Coach (CPC), Institute for Professional Excellence in Coaching (iPEC), February 2013
+Professional Certified Coach (PCC), International Coach Federation, February 2021; Certified Professional Coach (CPC), Institute for Professional Excellence in Coaching (iPEC), February 2013

 Registered Yoga Teacher (200 hr), Yoga Alliance, December 2017; YogaWorks Teacher Training, New York, NY; October 2017

-University of Chicago Divinity School, Master of Divinity, 2003
+University of Chicago Divinity School, Master of Divinity

 Bethany College (WV), Bachelor of Arts in Psychology